 Types of group structures

-Group structures can themselves take a variety of forms, from a horizontal group structure, vertical group structure to various forms of hybrid structures (examples of which are illustrated below).
+Group structures can themselves take a variety of forms, from a horizontal structure, vertical structure to various forms of hybrid structures (examples of which are illustrated below).

 Another alternative is to organise the business into divisions within a single company.